Louis Attard Bowen Therapist

 An injury to the bursa in the shoulder can lead to Shoulder (Subacromial) Bursitis as can extensive use of the shoulder muscles.
 People who are in jobs doing overhead lifting of heavy objects and performing a lot of pulling are especially prone to this condition.
 The same can go for sports professionals involved in throwing or pitching.
 It is also believed that a slouching posture can increase the risk of being diagnosed with Shoulder (Subacromial) Bursitis.

-As with most conditions, earlier treatment will facilitate a faster recovery and reduce the chance of re-occurance.
-Also, if the pain in a shoulder due to bursitis restricts the shoulder's movement for an extended period of time, this could then potentially lead to frozen shoulder.
-Without treatment and continuing the activity that is aggravating the bursa, the pain will likely get worse.
+As with most conditions, getting some additional support for your body earlier will usually facilitate a faster recovery and reduce the chance of re-occurrence.
+Also, if the pain in a shoulder due to bursitis restricts the shoulder's movement for an extended period of time, this could then potentially lead to Frozen Shoulder.

-You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy Treatment for Shoulder Bursitis in Geelong.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Therapy Session targeting Shoulder Bursitis in Geelong.

 Colin Holloway link